Hyperfunctions in $A$-model Localization: Localization

 and the ratio of determinants is

 In particular, the factors of $\rho(\mathfrak{m})/(4R^{2}t)$ cancel and we are left with a contribution that resembles those of other sectors.
 Despite the similarity, setting $t=0$ is problematic in several ways.
-For instance, at $t=0$, part of the $Q_{A}$-exact deformation of the vector multiplet localizing term (\ref{eq:locTerm2_QVvec}) is turned off, the Yang-Mills equations (\ref{eq:locus6_YMeq}) are singular, and the Yang-Mills connections are at infinity in field space.
+For instance, at $t=0$, the $Q_{A}$-exact deformation in the vector multiplet localizing term (\ref{eq:locTerm2_QVvec}) is turned off, the Yang-Mills equations (\ref{eq:locus6_YMeq}) are singular, and the Yang-Mills connections are at infinity in field space.
+For these reasons, we omit the $j=\rho(\mathfrak{m})=0$ contribution.

-Let us summarize.
-In determining the one-loop contribution, we identified a purely imaginary eigenvalue of the bosonic scalar fluctuations at $j=|\rho(\mathfrak{m})|/2,\;|\rho(\mathfrak{m})|\geq1$, associated to an oscillatory integral lacking a positive definite quadratic form.
-We considered two approaches to treating the oscillatory integral.
-In one approach, we incorrectly treated the oscillatory integral as if it were Gaussian, and evaluated the one-loop determinant including the contribution of all eigenvalues.
-In view of (\ref{eq:oneLoop_Z1FB}), (\ref{eq:oneloop_Z2FB0}), (\ref{eq:oneLoop_Z3FB0}), (\ref{eq:oneLoop_Z4FB}), and (\ref{eq:oneLoop_Z5FB}), the incorrect one-loop determinant is